 Are you learning for the first time that your loved one has dementia?
 This can instantly send fear into your life.
 Is your loved one going to be okay?
 Are they going to struggle from day to day?
 Knowing when to provide your loved ones with help can be hard to do.
-You ultimately want to ensure your loved one is safe, but at the same time you want to give them the freedom they desire.
-With the help of home care in Charlotte, NC, you can give your loved one the best of both worlds.
+You ultimately want to ensure your loved one is safe, but at the same time, you want to give them the freedom they desire.
+With the help of Comprehensive Home Care, you can give your loved one the best of both worlds.

-The following are some recommendations to take action when signs of dementia begin to be too much to ignore.
-Dementia home care in Charlotte, NC is often advisable when these signs begin to occur or become consistent.
+Dementia home care is often advisable when these signs begin to occur or become consistent.

 - Your loved one forgets important tasks, such as feeding him or herself, showering, or going to medical appointments.
 This is very important when the loved one is already using reminders and tools to ensure they are completing necessary tasks and are still having trouble doing so.